syscl/LinuxLand/Fedora.md

 In Chromium address bar, type `chrome://flags`, hit enter.
 Search for `Preferred Ozone platform` and change its value to `Wayland`

 # Disable Gnome Overview when login the system
 One may find it annoying when login the system, Gnome shows the overview mode.
-To disable it, just install the [No overview at start-up Extension](https://extensions.gnome.org/extension/4099/no-overview/).
+To disable it, ~~just install the [No overview at start-up Extension](https://extensions.gnome.org/extension/4099/no-overview/)~~ just install the [Dash-to-Dock](https://extensions.gnome.org/extension/307/dash-to-dock/), open its setting -> `Appearance` -> turn off `Show overview on startup`.

 # Sound card auto switch problem
 I'm currently only able to make it work on Fedora and Manjaro.
 First install the following packages: